RupeshKumar4511/Web-Designing-and-Development/README.md

 <br>
 using let keywords we can declare variables without intialization. like : let a;
-In this case udefined value is assigned to variables.
+In this case undefined value is assigned to variables.
 <br>
 Note : we can also declare variables using const keyword.
 <br>